 Online fashion and lifestyle brands across the globe have seen massive adoption in recent years.
 And with such growth comes the challenge of delivering delightful buyer experiences at scale.

 Showing your apparel customers personalized recommendations is only part of the path to increased conversions.
-The addition of omnichannel communications and nudges on your mobile app plays a huge role in delivering a holistic customer experience and engagement for apparel D2C brands today.
+More than merely offering personalized recommendations, weaving in omnichannel communications and nudges through a dedicated customer engagement software in your mobile app is crucial to nurturing a holistic customer experience.

 Did you know?
 80% of customers are more likely to purchase a product or service from a brand that offers them personalized experiences.
 To wow customers and get more sales, you need to create the best possible shopping experience.
 An incredible 91% of shoppers would abandon an online retailer for a poor shopping experience, and more than 3 in 4 shoppers want a more personalized experience that fits their preferences.